 Time limits for appealing

-You must appeal within one month of the date on the letter or email telling you the outcome of the reconsideration.
-It is important to appeal in time otherwise you might lose the chance to challenge the decision.
+You should appeal within one month of the date on the letter or email telling you the outcome of the reconsideration.
+You should appeal as soon as you can otherwise you might lose the chance to challenge the decision.

-If you miss the deadline, HMCTS can still accept your appeal up to 13 months after the decision was sent if you can give good reasons why it’s late.
-However the DWP can object to the reasons you give.
+HMCTS can still accept your appeal up to 13 months after the decision was sent if you can give good reasons why it’s late.
+The DWP might object to the reasons you give.
 If this happens, a tribunal will decide if the appeal can be accepted.

 Decisions you can't appeal against